Queueing Network Controls via Deep Reinforcement Learning: Experimental results for multiclass queueing networks

 \subsection{Criss-cross network}

 We first study the PPO algorithm and compare its base version Algorithm \ref{alg1} and its modification Algorithm \ref{alg1amp} that incorporates the AMP method.
 We check the robustness of the algorithms for the criss-cross system with various load (traffic) intensity regimes, including I.L. (imbalanced light), B.L. (balanced light), I.M. (imbalanced medium), B.M. (balanced medium), I.H. (imbalanced heavy), and B.H. (balanced heavy) regimes.
 Table \ref{t:lp} lists the corresponding arrival and service rates.
 The criss-cross network in any of these traffic regimes is stable under any work-conserving policy \cite{Dai1996}.
+Since we want an initial policy to be stable, we forbid each server in the network to idle unless all its associated buffers are empty.

 Table \ref{tab:cc} summarizes the control policies proposed in the literature.
 Column 1 reports the load regimes, column 2 reports the optimal performance obtained by dynamic programming (DP), column 3 reports the performance of a target-pursuing policy (TP) \cite{Paschalidis2004} , column 4 reports the performance of a threshold policy \cite{Harrison1990}, columns 5 and 6 report the performance of fluid (FP) and robust fluid (RFP) policies respectively \cite{Bertsimas2015}, and column 7 reports the performance and the half width of the $95\%$ confidence intervals (CIs) of the PPO policy $\pi_{\theta_I}$ resulting from the last iteration of Algorithm \ref{alg1amp}.